 - A large enough group of people like you to become a market

 - You have to use the product everyday so you can find and fix errors

 Self design seems to fly in the face of understanding our audience and designing for them, but it doesn’t necessarily have to.
-Assuming both of the above conditions are true then you are your audience so designing for yourself is designing for your audience.
+Assuming the above conditions are true, you are your audience so designing for yourself is designing for your audience.

 The downside of course is that everyone isn’t like you and in designing for yourself you exclude many people who might be interested in your site or product.
 You aren’t going to please everyone with self design, but you will please yourself and you will please a smaller group of a total market that is similar to you.

 Sometimes you aren’t the typical user of your design, which is where genius design comes in.